Components of hydronic floor heating systems

 -.
 Heating panels

 -.
-Hydronic manifolds, thermal controller, thermostat, etc.
+Hydronic manifolds, thermal controller, and related accessories.

 Configuration of Floor Heating w/ Navien NCB Gas Boiler